HPC-ED/HPC-ED.github.io/index.md

           <h2>Project</h2>
           <p>Cybertraining materials abound, but they can be difficult to find, and
             often have little information about the quality or relevance of offerings.
-            Using existing software technology, the HPC ED Pilot project team will build a platform for the community to better share and find training materials through a federated repository.</p>
+            Using existing software technology, the HPC-ED Pilot project team will build a platform for the community to better share and find training materials through a federated repository.</p>
           <ul>